Victim of identity theft? Don’t let panic get the best of you.

 Identity theft is certainly a serious problem, but you can rest easy knowing that the IRS deals with this sort of thing all the time.
 They should be able to resolve everything so that you can file your return and get your refund.
 You may also receive a special Identity Protection Personal Identification Number (IP PIN) to help protect your identity the next time you file taxes.

 The bad news is that you are going to have to wait a long time for your refund.
 You are being punished for having done nothing wrong, but such is life.
-There’s no telling how long it will take the IRS to resolve an issue like this.
-They have to review all the evidence before finally making a decision, and then your return has to go through all the normal processing that it would have anyway.
+The IRS needs to review all evidence before finally making a decision.
+Then your return has to endure all the normal processing that it would have initially.

 Best case scenario, you get your refund in six to eight weeks.
 Note, this is best case scenario.
 It could be several months or even up to a year before the IRS can get your refund out.

-Remember, even if your identity is stolen you can still use PriorTax to file past due tax, you’ll just have to mail your return in.
+Remember, even if you’ve been subject to fraud, you can still use PriorTax to file past due tax, you’ll just have to paper file your returns by mailing them in.